roryl/lucee-book/lifecycle_scopes.md

 }
 ```
-You should always explicitly state the scope of your variables, and use var for your local variables.
-This will prevent subtle bugs that are hard to track.
+Variables should always be explicitly assigned to a scope, and use var for local variables.
+This will prevent subtle bugs that are hard to track if accidentally overriding a more global scope when it should have beena  local variable.

 It is also possible to access local variables as a collection using the local structure.
 ```